arkency/posts/posts/2015-08-16-null-pattern-in-practice-ruby.md

 We have a class called `EventPool` that is responsible to gather and keep data to quickly anwers one question.
-Whether given ticke type is available to buy or not.
+Whether a given ticket type is available to buy or not.
 In other words, it checks its inventory status.
 Naturally when organizers are in the process of adding tickets and haven't saved them yet, they are still interested in seeing preview of how they would be displayed on